twofingerrightclick/svdoever.github.io/src/pages/Sitecore-93-SXA-custom-rendering.md

 Rendering parameters configuration summary:

 Section name: **Address Card**

 | Name | Type | Source |
 | - | - | - |
 | AddressIsLink | Checkbox | |
 | PhonenumberIsLink | Checkbox | |

-Afterwards I changed the title on the Address Card template field items to `Address is link` and `Phonenumber is link`, so the internal names are without spaces but the display names are with spaces.
+Afterward, I changed the title on the Address Card template field items to `Address is link` and `Phonenumber is link`, so the internal names are without spaces but the display names are with spaces.

 ### Add custom rendering to available renderings
 The next step is to make our new rendering available to the Experience Editor toolbox in SXA.
 We want to have a custom toolbox section *Acme Components* with our new rendering *Address Card*.